CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: CoCo

-Once we train such a model on these tuples, we can modify $L_{t}$ into possibly arbitrary $\hat{L}_{t}$ by the counterfactual goal generator.
-An example of how the counterfactual goal generator works is shown in the middle of Figure~\ref{fig:ctrl}.
+Once the parameters $\theta$ of the goal-conditioned utterance generation model $p_{\theta}$ are learned from these tuples, it gives us the unique ability to generate novel conversation turns by plugging in an arbitrary but consistent counterfactual goal $\hat{L}_{t}$ derived from $L_{t}$.
+An example of how the counterfactual goal generator operates is shown in the middle part of Figure~\ref{fig:ctrl}.
 The counterfactual goal generator has three components, namely operation, slot-value dictionary and slot-combination dictionary.

 {\textbf{Operation}} decides to apply which combination of the following three meta-operations, namely \textit{drop}, \textit{change} and \textit{add} on $L_{t}$. \textit{Drop} is used to remove values from a non-empty slot in $L_{t}$.\textit{ Change} borrows the same operation in \textsc{VS}, to substitute existing values. \textit{Add} allows us to add new domain-slot values into $L_{t}$, giving us the power of generating valid but more complicated $\hat{U}^{\text{usr}}_{t}$.